 Buying Your Founders’ Shares

 In nearly all cases, the newly authorized founders shares are bought by founders at their par value at the time of incorporation and the founders are the majority shareholders in the company until raising substantial outside funding.
 Founders may choose to purchase their shares outright or in some cases trade a portion of their technological IP for some of the final value.
 Learn how a startup’s cap table changes as the company issues equity and raises funds.

 How single and double triggers work with stock vesting schedules and startups.
-Learn what founders & employees need to know about acceleration triggers for their equity grants.
+Learn what founders & employees need to know about acceleration triggers.